-Potential Sources 1 Status Evaluation Supporting Documents to stormwater The remediation of the former GE 40s complex was documented in the Final Completion Report for the 40s Complex Removal Action submitted to EPA by GE on January 2011.
+Potential Sources 1 Status Evaluation Supporting Documents Residual presence of PCBs in soils, and other surfaces exposed to stormwater The remediation of the former GE 40s complex was documented in the Final Completion Report for the 40s Complex Removal Action submitted to EPA by GE on January 2011.
 In this report, GE summarized the evaluation of PCBs in soil within the 40s Complex and presented those data against the applicable standard.
 That report concludes that the soil in the 40s Complex meets the Performance Standards established in the Consent Decree.
 After the submittal of the Final Completion report for the 40s Complex Removal Action, EPA issued a certification of completion for the 40s Complex Removal Action.
 Final Completion Report for the 40s Complex Removal Action submitted to EPA by GE on January 2011.
-There has been no comprehensive evaluation of the residual presence of PCBs in pipes, catch basins, and other conveyance system structures.
+Residual presence of PCBs in pipes, catch basins, and other conveyance system structures There has been no comprehensive evaluation of the residual presence of PCBs in pipes, catch basins, and other conveyance system structures.
 Crushed concrete that is currently stored in a temporary stockpile on the 40s site will be transported to the 19s Complex during the upcoming redevelopment.
 It is our understanding that the 40s Complex will be redeveloped following completion of the 19s based on interest in the site.
 Similar to the 19s Complex, this process will include the evaluation of the stormwater conveyance system and a determination regarding the appropriate closure or replacement of the stormwater conveyance system on the site.
-NA property The GE-Pittsfield/Housatonic River Site Groundwater Management Area 1 (GECD310) Long-Term Trend Evaluation Report - Spring 2022 submitted to EPA by GE on August 2022 summarizes the ongoing evaluation of NAPL contaminated groundwater on the former and current GE properties.
+NA Infiltration of groundwater into the conveyance system on PEDA property The GE-Pittsfield/Housatonic River Site Groundwater Management Area 1 (GECD310) Long-Term Trend Evaluation Report - Spring 2022 submitted to EPA by GE on August 2022 summarizes the ongoing evaluation of NAPL contaminated groundwater on the former and current GE properties.
 This report shows no detectable levels of groundwater contamination existing on the former GE 40s complex.
 The GE-Pittsfield/Housatonic River Site Groundwater Management Area 1 (GECD310) Long-Term Trend Evaluation Report - Spring 2022 demonstrating no NAPL contamination in the former GE 40s Complex.
 No source of contaminated groundwater infiltrating the conveyance system was identified.
 GE-Pittsfield/Housatonic River Site Groundwater Management Area 1 (GECD310) Long-Term Trend Evaluation Report - Spring 2022 submitted to EPA by GE on August 2022 Onflow from offsite that contributes to the Outfall 001 conveyance system BEC evaluated properties surrounding the former GE 40s Complex to determine if a potential source of contaminants of concern existed, and whether or not any onflow could occur.
 BEC has determined that there are no potential sources of contamination surrounding the WSBP that are or could reasonably migrate onto the former GE 40s Complex.
 NA Inflow from illicit connections to PEDA's conveyance system No comprehensive study of the stormwater conveyance systems inflows has been conducted.
 While there is no evidence of illicit connections to PEDA's conveyance system, there is the potential for these connections.
 NA